June 24, 2021

 Even if you’re just looking at using customer service as a competitive tool, a lot needs to happen behind the scenes to ensure that your sales and service teams get the desired outcome.

-SME 7 adds, "it's hard to point to one part of the organization that shouldn’t be involved.
-Certainly, all touchpoints need to help drive journeys forward, but technology needs to not only build but bring innovation into play, finance needs to understand the investment required, HR needs to build the right culture and training, and leadership needs to drive and support the whole process."
+It’s hard to point to one part of the organization that shouldn’t be involved.
+Certainly, all touchpoints need to help drive journeys forward, but technology needs to not only build but bring innovation into play, finance needs to understand the investment required, HR needs to build the right culture and training, and leadership needs to drive and support the whole process.

 CX is Enabled by Technology